Materials-Consortia/schemas/releases/v1.2.0/index.md

                     * **[candela](v1.2/units/si/1967/base/candela.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/1967/base/candela`](https://schemas.optimade.org/defs/v1.2/units/si/1967/base/candela.md)

-                        The candela is the SI base unit of luminous intensity in a given direction defined in from the radiation of a black body at the temperature of freezing platinum as defined at the 9th CGPM meeting in 1948, clarifed at the 13th CGPM Meeting in 1967, resolution 5; and implicitly redefined due to the 1967 SI redefinition of the second.
+                        The candela is the SI base unit of luminous intensity in a given direction defined in from the radiation of a black body at the temperature of freezing platinum as defined at the 9th CGPM meeting in 1948, clarified at the 13th CGPM Meeting in 1967, resolution 5; and implicitly redefined due to the 1967 SI redefinition of the second.

                     * **[kelvin](v1.2/units/si/1967/base/kelvin.md)** (unit) - [`https://schemas.optimade.org/defs/v1.2/units/si/1967/base/kelvin`](https://schemas.optimade.org/defs/v1.2/units/si/1967/base/kelvin.md)